Paul Kendrick: Illinois House of Representatives campaign

+Writing and historical work

-With his father, Stephen Kendrick, Kendrick co-authored Sarah's Long Walk: The Free Blacks of Boston and How Their Struggle for Equality Changed America, which describes the legal case, Roberts v.
+With his father, Stephen Kendrick, Kendrick has co-authored three works of popular history.
+The first, Sarah's Long Walk: The Free Blacks of Boston and How Their Struggle for Equality Changed America, describes the legal case, Roberts v.
 Boston, brought on behalf of Sarah Roberts, a black child who was not allowed to attend any of the five "whites-only" schools she passed on her daily walks to school, and the effect this had on the effort to desegregate Boston schools in the 1840s.
 The case led to the Separate but equal justification for segregation.
 The book was named among the best non-fiction of 2005 by the Christian Science Monitor.

-He has also co-authored (with his father) Douglass and Lincoln: How a Revolutionary Black Leader and a Reluctant Liberator Struggled to End Slavery and Save the Union, to be published in December 2007.
+The duo's next book, Douglass and Lincoln: How a Revolutionary Black Leader and a Reluctant Liberator Struggled to End Slavery and Save the Union, concentrated on the meetings of President Lincoln and Frederick Douglass between 1863 and 1865, and how their conversations impacted the outcome of the Civil War.

-He is currently director of the Harlem Children's Zone's College Success Program.
+Their third book, Nine Days: The Race to Save Martin Luther King Jr.'s Life and Win the 1960 Election, is about Martin Luther King, Jr.'s imprisonment in the days leading up to the 1960 presidential election.

+Personal and family life

+Kendrick resides in Chicago with his wife, Kori Schulman, and their two daughters.